Israeli transfer of Palestinian militant bodies (2012)

-handed over the remains of 91 Palestinian suicide bombers and other militants, who died while carrying out attacks against Israeli targets, as part of a goodwill gesture to PA chairman Mahmoud Abbas to help revive the peace talks and reinstate direct negotiations between Israel and the Palestinians, although President Mahmoud Abbas did not indicate whether he was willing to return to talks.
+handed over the remains of 91 Palestinians who died in combat against Israel, including some who carried out suicide attacks.
+This was part of a goodwill gesture to PA chairman Mahmoud Abbas to help revive the peace talks and reinstate direct negotiations between Israel and the Palestinians, although President Mahmoud Abbas did not indicate whether he was willing to return to talks.
 American Secretary of State Hillary Clinton said that there was an opportunity for negotiations and hoped that this move had enhanced it.

 The militants

 All those who were returned in the transfer were killed carrying out attacks on Israelis.
 The dead were responsible for the deaths of hundreds of Israelis, many civilians, and most of them died while carrying out attacks against Israelis.
 The militants are considered martyrs by many Palestinians, but viewed as terrorists by many Israelis.

 The bodies included some suicide bombers and militants who had perpetrated the: